asafdav/ng-csv/README.md

 * add-bom: Add the Byte Order Mark, use this option if you are getting an unexpected char when opening the file on any windows App.
 * charset: Defines the charset of the downloadable Csv file.
 Default is "utf-8".
 * csv-label: Defines whether or not using keys as csv column value (default is false).
+* multi-csv: Set this to true if the data is an object which has arrays as values to create multiple table in a single csv file.

 ## Examples
 You can check out this live example here: https://asafdav.github.io/ng-csv/example/